zzzprojects/learn-orm/tutorials/dapper-contrib/insert-data.md

 }
 ```

-You can also use the `Insert` method to insert multiple authors.
+You can also use the `Insert` method to insert multiple records.

 ```csharp
 private static void InsertMultipleBooks()